England flood risk to rise fourfold by 2035: report

 Water scarcity is likely to be made worse by household consumption levels which are among the highest in north-west Europe.

-Encouraging households to save water could cut total consumption by 700 million litres a day, which is two thirds more than is currently saved under initiatives by water companies, according to the report.
+Encouraging households to save water could cut total consumption by 700 million liters a day, which is two thirds more than is currently saved under initiatives by water companies, according to the report.

 The government should take further steps to increase water efficiency through water metering and pricing, it added.